 This implies that a $\Q$-covering of an $\F_p$-form of a classical Lie algebra exhibits exponential growth with respect to any generating set $S$.
 The following shows that we can always exhibit a particularly favorable generating set and even pass it on to the covering ring.

 \begin{theorem} Let $E$ be a number field of degree $d$ with $d \leq 3$.
-The ring $\gfrak(\integers_E)^\Theta$ contains a pair of elements $x, y$ such that the following hold. \begin{enumerate} \item The ring $\gfrak(\integers_E)^\Theta$ exhibits exponential growth with respect to $\{x, y\}$. \item The image of $\{ x,y \}$ modulo $p$ generates $\gfrak(\F_{p^d})^\Theta$ for all large enough $p$ (depending only only on the Lie type $\gfrak$) that are inert in $E$. \end{enumerate} \end{theorem} \begin{proof} Semisimple Lie algebras over fields of characteristic $0$ can be generated by two elements \cite[Theorem 6]{kuranishi1951everywhere}.
+The ring $\gfrak(\integers_E)^\Theta$ contains a pair of elements $x, y$ such that the following hold. \begin{enumerate} \item The ring $\gfrak(\integers_E)^\Theta$ exhibits exponential growth with respect to $\{x, y\}$. \item The image of $\{ x,y \}$ modulo $p$ generates $\gfrak(\F_{p^d})^\Theta$ for all large enough $p$ (depending only on the Lie type $\gfrak$) that are inert in $E$. \end{enumerate} \end{theorem} \begin{proof} Semisimple Lie algebras over fields of characteristic $0$ can be generated by two elements \cite[Theorem 6]{kuranishi1951everywhere}.
 Hence, any $\Q$-covering $\gfrak(E)^\Theta$ contains a generating pair of elements $x,y$.
 After possibly multiplying $x,y$ by suitable integers, we may assume that they are integral, thus $x, y \in \gfrak(\integers_E)^\Theta$.
-In particular, every element of the basis $\steinbergbasis$ can be expressed as a $E$-linear combination of elements from Lie balls centered at $x,y$.
-After clearing denominators, we may assume that these linear combinations are integral and that they are expressing integer multiples of elements from $\steinbergbasis$.
+In particular, every element of the basis $b \in \steinbergbasis$ can be expressed as a $\Q$-linear combination of elements from Lie balls centered at $x,y$.
+After clearing denominators, we obtain an integral linear combination of elements from Lie balls centered at $x,y$ that equals an integer multiple of $b$.
 Therefore the reductions modulo $p$ of $x,y$ generate $\gfrak(\F_{p^d})^\Theta$ as long as $p$ is large enough. \end{proof}

 \begin{remark} Our proofs below crucially depend on the existence of a covering ring with the properties described in the proposition above.
 This approach does not extend to Lie algebras of Cartan type, as these do not possess finite-dimensional analogues in characteristic $0$.
 For instance, unlike the classical Lie algebras, the Witt algebra $W(p)$ has $\dim \gfrak = p$, so there is no meaningful notion of ``bounded rank'' in this context.
 We do not know whether this algebra exhibits extremely rapid random generation as $p$ tends to infinity. \end{remark}